vmware/photon/docs/photon-admin-guide.md

 	openjre 	x86_64    1.8.0.92-1.ph1    95.09 M
 	openjdk 	x86_64    1.8.0.92-1.ph1    37.63 M

+**NOTE:** openjdk and openjre are available as openjdk8 and openjre8 in Photon OS 2.0

 A later section covers tdnf.

 ### The Root Account and the `sudo` and `su` Commands